WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WP-CLI

-Acronym for WordPress command-line interface.
+Initialism for WordPress command-line interface.
 Use uppercase and hyphenate.

 For more information about spelling out acronyms, see [Abbreviations]().